Josemamd13/Aging/README.md

 We perform cluster analysis using the pvclust package.
 The analysis is applied to the previously generated data tables, NES and Binary, and the resulting hierarchical clustering is stored in a variable called NESCluster.
 The pvclust function is configured to use Euclidean distance for clustering and the Ward.D2 method for hierarchical clustering, with 1000 bootstrap replicates (nboot parameter).

 ### Plots:
+We define a function called "plotdendrograms" that generates dendrograms and heatmaps from gene expression data.
+The function takes two parameters: comparison and database.
+It verifies the database type ("Reactome" or "MetabolicTask"), prepares for dendrogram generation, processes relevant files, and generates dendrograms and heatmaps for various sample groups, such as all tissues, common tissues, male-specific tissues, and female-specific tissues.
+The graphical results are stored in PDF files.

 In summary,